 Name of Head: Dr Tim Greene MA DPhil

 Outstanding characteristics: Clifton College is a traditional British public school with inspirational teaching, first-class inclusive sport, diverse co-curricular activities, exceptional pastoral care and an outstanding environment.
 It aims to inspire each child to seize learning and opportunity and realise their full potential through an eagerness to embrace life with passion, integrity and resilience, and to make a positive difference to the lives of others.
-Recent high achievers include GB hockey player Lily Owsley who won gold at the Rio Olympics; internationally recognised violinist Julia Hwang who released her first album this year; and Matt Welsh, Nick Freeman, Tom Hargan and Carwyn Penny who have signed with professional rugby clubs on leaving the College.
+Recent high achievers include GB hockey player Lily Owsley who won gold at the 2916 Rio Olympics; internationally recognised violinist Julia Hwang who released her first album last year; and Matt Welsh, Nick Freeman, Tom Hargan and Carwyn Penny who have signed with professional rugby clubs on leaving the College.